zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

         modprobe -v lustre
         ```

-1. For systems that use LDISKFS OSDs:
+1. For systems that use only LDISKFS OSDs:
     1. Install the Lustre\* `e2fsprogs` distribution:

         ```bash